BenchCouncil/AI.vs.Clinician/README.md

 The CoxPHM predictions for the selected sepsis patients mentioned above.
 See the readme in the section for detailed steps.

-# 4.ai-vs-doctor
+# 4.ai-vs-clinician
-AI.vs.Doctor, A Freely Accessible Human-AI Interaction Database for AI in Medicine.
+AI.vs.Clinician, A Freely Accessible Human-AI Interaction Database for AI in Medicine.
 See the readme in the section for detailed steps.